 Avoid the use of multiple inheritance whenever possible.

-Avoid access to data components when getting and setting functions are available for them.
+Never access data components when getting and setting functions are available for them.

 Provide complete documentation of all encapsulated data, and how each method affects that data for each object in the hierarchy.